Arisia Rrab: Powerless

 After her break-up with Hal Jordan, Arisia begins developing her friendship with Kilowog.
-During one visit, an accidental blow to the head causes her to suffer from memory loss and triggers a return to her 13-year-old mentality.
+During one visit, an accidental blow to the head causes her to suffer from memory loss and return to her 13-year-old mentality.
 She seeks out the only person she believes can help her: Hal Jordan.
-She returns to Ferris Aircraft, desperate to find Jordan, and (following an attack by the New Guardian Floro) is reunited with him.
+She returns to Ferris Aircraft, desperate to find Jordan, and is reunited with him.
 After a short time, her memories slowly begin to return, yet she still is not ready for the responsibility of being a Green Lantern again.
 Though she initially offers to return to the Corps as Hal's back-up, like Guy Gardner and John Stewart, the idea is rejected.

-Over time, her memories return completely, and she seeks Guy Gardner's help in finding the missing Kilowog.
+Over time, her memories return completely, and she seeks Guy's help in finding the missing Kilowog.
 Arisia offers to go to Oa with Gardner and the Justice League Task Force, as her knowledge of Oa would be an asset to the group.
 Gardner turns her down due to her lack of powers being more hindrance than a help.
 After her rejection, Arisia returns armed to the teeth and demands to join them.
 On Oa, they discover the skeletal remains of Kilowog and are attacked by Hal Jordan.
 She survives the attack and, upon returning to Earth, begins working at Gardner's new bar: Warrior's.
-On opening day, Arisia learns of Hal Jordan's supposed death from Kyle Rayner, though it's not long before Jordan arrives himself, proving the rumor false.
+On opening day, Arisia learns of Hal's supposed death from Kyle Rayner, though it is not long before Jordan arrives himself, proving the rumor false.
 He changes Arisia back into her Green Lantern costume and offers to return things to the way they were.
 Arisia argues that things have changed and that he is not the man he once was, asking him to leave.

-While working at Warrior's, Arisia befriends Buck Wargo and Desmond Farr (aka Tiger-Man).
-Joined later by Lead from the Metal Men and a time-lost Lady Blackhawk, they act as bouncers, battling various villains that attack the bar.
-At times they are assisted by the Justice League Society member Wildcat.
-Arisia demonstrates enhanced healing abilities.